M-D-HZ/Calendar/README.md

 This repository contains a simple bash script to automate the process of pulling a Python container image and composing containers using Podman.

+A equivalent script has been provided for docker.

-- Script Overview
+### Script Overview
-    - The script performs the following tasks:
+The script performs the following tasks:

 - Sets up signal trapping: Captures SIGINT and SIGTERM signals to exit gracefully.
     - Pulls a Python container image: Uses podman pull to fetch the python:3.12-rc-slim-buster image.